collab-uniba/tosem2021-personality-rep-package/README.md

 2. The script `ph1_0-goldstandard_creation.sh` is intentionally not part of the reproducible pipeline.
 It is meant to be executed only once, to create the anonymized gold standard in which email addresses have been replaced with hashed ids and all the sensitive content from emails (e.g., names, urls) have been scrubbed.
-This should prevent others from tracking down the participants by searching for matcheing text into the public email archives of the Apache Software Foundation.
+This is intended to prevent others from tracking down the participants by searching for matching text into the public email archives of the Apache Software Foundation.